Category Archives: Baden Royals

 Prince Max with his wife and children, c.1910. source: Wikipedia

 Max returned to military service in 1914 at the beginning of World War I, serving as a general staff member, representing his cousin Friedrich II.
 However, he soon retired due to ill health.
 He became honorary president of Baden’s chapter of the German Red Cross, using his family connections to help prisoners of war.
-Staunchly liberal, he remained out of politics and spoke out against military policies he didn’t agree with.
+Staunchly liberal, he remained out of politics but spoke out against military policies he disagreed with.
 Despite maintaining a relatively low profile, it was through his friendship with Kurt Hahn that Max would later be appointed Chancellor of Germany.
-He was initially considered for the job in July 1917, and once again in September 1918 – the second time being turned down by Kaiser Wilhelm II.
+He was initially considered for the job in July 1917, and once again in September 1918 but was turned down by Kaiser Wilhelm II.
 However, later that same month, when it was clear that the German front was soon to fall, the entire cabinet of Chancellor Georg von Hertling resigned.
 Von Hertling himself recommended Prince Max to succeed him.
 This time the Kaiser agreed, and Max was formally appointed on October 3, 1918.

-Just a month later, it was clear that the German Empire was going to end.
-At noon on November 9, 1918, Prince Max announced the Kaiser’s abdication, as well as the formal renunciation of the Crown Prince.
+Just a month later, it was clear that the German Empire was ending.
+At noon on November 9, 1918, Prince Max announced Kaiser Wilhem II’s abdication and the formal renunciation of the Crown Prince.
 Max also resigned as Chancellor.
 Friedrich Ebert, the leader of the SPD, asked Max to remain in Berlin as Regent, but Max refused and returned to Baden.

 With no further role in politics, Prince Max retired to Baden.
-He wrote and published several books, and in 1920, he helped Kurt Hahn establish the Schule Schloss Salem – a boarding school in Salem (later attended by Prince Philip, Duke of Edinburgh).
+He wrote and published several books, and in 1920, he helped Kurt Hahn establish the Schule Schloss Salem , a boarding school in Salem, Germany, later attended by Prince Philip, Duke of Edinburgh, the brother of his son’s wife.

 On August 9, 1928, the last reigning Grand Duke of Baden, Friedrich II, died, and Max became the pretender to the former throne and the Head of the House of Zähringen.
 At that time, he assumed the historic title of Margrave of Baden.
 Just over a year later, on November 6, 1929, Prince Max, Margrave of Baden died of kidney failure following several strokes.
 He is buried in the Mimmenhausen Cemetery in Salem.